coredns/helm/stable/coredns/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `my-release` deployment:
+To uninstall/delete the `coredns` deployment:

 ```console
 $ helm delete coredns